-Deliciously smooth and ultra creamy almond milk ice cream, made with just 5 ingredients!
+Deliciously smooth and ultra creamy, this almond milk ice cream recipe is made with just 5 ingredients!

 Whether you’re vegan, trying to cut back on dairy, or simply curious to try something new, almond milk ice cream is the perfect choice.

-And today this creamy almond milk ice cream joins the growing list of vegan ice cream recipes I’ve posted on the blog, including all of the following:
+And today this almond milk dessert joins the growing list of vegan ice cream recipes I’ve posted on the blog, including all of the following:

-And it can also be dairy free, corn syrup free, banana free, sugar free, and nut free (no cashews), with no preservatives or xanthan gum, and no ice cream maker required.
+And it can also be dairy free, corn syrup free, banana free, sugar free, and nut free.

 Almond Milk Ice Cream Flavors

-Chocolate: Follow the recipe for vanilla almond milk ice cream below, and add 1/4 cup cocoa or cacao powder.
-Feel free to throw in some chocolate chips or pieces of Vegan Brownies after churning!
+Chocolate: Follow the recipe for vanilla almond milk ice cream below, and add one fourth cup of cocoa powder or cacao powder.
+Feel free to throw in some mini dark chocolate chips or pieces of homemade Vegan Brownies after churning!

-Peanut Butter: Choose peanut butter in the recipe below, and increase it to 2/3 cup for a stronger peanut butter flavor if desired.
+Peanut Butter: Choose peanut butter in the recipe below, and increase it to two thirds cup for a stronger peanut butter flavor if desired.

-Strawberry: Use only 1 1/2 cups almond milk in the recipe below.
-Add 1/2 cup mashed strawberries, and use a neutral nut butter such as raw cashew or coconut butter.
-Stir in 1/2 cup diced strawberries if desired just before serving.
+Strawberry: Use only one and a half cups of almond milk in the recipe below.
+Add half a cup of mashed strawberries, and use a neutral nut butter such as raw cashew, macadamia nut, or coconut butter.
+Stir in another half cup of diced strawberries if desired just before serving.

 The base recipe can be no churn, sugar free, low carb, keto, and of course vegan.